Huong Pho Moves to Ubi – A New Home for Your Favorite Vietnamese Comfort Food

 Pho is arguably the most iconic dish in Vietnamese cuisine, beloved for its tender meat, flavourful broth, rice noodles, and a dash of lime and fish sauce.
 However, finding an exceptional rendition of this noodle soup dish can be a challenge.
 Many places attempt to replicate the delicate balance of flavours, but few succeed in capturing the true essence of pho.

-For the perfect pho fix, the newly opened Huong Pho in Upper Boon Keng coffeeshop is the place to be.
 Run by Hana and her partner Mike, Huong Pho may appear unassuming at first glance, but its menu reveals a true gem.
-Hana, a talented cook who has lived in Singapore for over a decade, ensures the quality of her dishes by visiting the wet market at 3am daily to source the freshest produce and beginning her cooking before dawn.
+Hana, a talented cook who has lived in Singapore for over a decade, ensures the quality of her dishes by visiting the wet market at 4am daily to source the freshest produce and beginning her cooking before dawn.

 Hana’s dedication to her craft is evident in every bowl of pho she serves.
 In their small stall, Hana prepares two types of pho: beef and chicken.
 The beef pho features a balanced sweetness with a light herbal aroma, offering a simple yet satisfying experience.
 The broth is clear but packed with flavour, a testament to Hana’s skill in extracting the essence of the beef without making it overly rich.
 Thinly sliced beef is cooked to perfection, tender and succulent, creating a delightful contrast with the light broth.